NickOfRhyme/news-fe/README.md

 ## Navigation

-The root page of the site is a paginated list of all the most recent articles, from which you can navigate to individual
+The root page of the site is a paginated list of all the most recent articles, from which you can navigate to individual topics or articles via links.

+Every page has a header containing a link back to the front page, an input box for topics, and a display of the currently logged in user (the username also functions as a link to the log in page).

+### URL structure

+The login page is at `/login`

+Topics are accessed through `/topics/:topic_name/`

+Articles are accessed through `/topics/:topic_name/:article_id` or `/topics/all/:article_id`

+Individual comments are not accessed directly, but displayed as part of the article page.